WhatsApp data leaked - 500 million user records for sale online

 “In this age, we all leave a sizeable digital footprint – and tech giants like Meta should take all precautions and means to safeguard that data,” head of Cybernews research team Mantas Sasnauskas said.
 “We should ask whether an added clause of 'scraping or platform abuse is not permitted in the Terms and Conditions' is enough.
 Threat actors don't care about those terms, so companies should take rigorous steps to mitigate threats and prevent platform abuse from a technical standpoint.”

 - To prevent consequences of personal data leaks, such as phishing or malware attacks, regular users should adopt common cybersecurity measures.
-This includes a reliable antivirus that blocks various cyberthreats, such as TotalAV.
-And for online privacy, consider looking at the the best VPNs for WhatsApp on the market that encrypt your data.
+This includes a reliable antivirus protection that blocks various cyberthreats, such as TotalAV.
+And for online privacy, consider looking at the the best VPN services on the market that encrypt your data.
 For instance, we recommend NordVPN.

 More from Cybernews: